OpenEvalProject/evals/manuscripts/elife-86678/v1/manuscript.md

 ![Figure 6.](https://cdn.elifesciences.org/articles/86678/elife-86678-fig6-v1.jpg)

-**Figure 6.:** E. coli-captured Ig in severe alcoholic hepatitis (SAH) livers.(A) Cellular components recognized by IgG and IgA antibodies in SAH livers.
+**Figure 6.:** (A) Cellular components recognized by IgG and IgA antibodies in SAH livers.
 (B–C) Biological processes are involved by IgG autoantigens (B) and IgA autoantigens (C).
-(D) Common cellular components recognized by both Ig- and E. coli antigens-captured Ig in SAH livers.Figure 6—source data 1.E. coli enriched IgM extracted from PBC liver tissues.Figure 6—source data 2.
+(D) Common cellular components recognized by both Ig- and E. coli antigens-captured Ig in SAH livers.

-## The infiltration of B and plasma cells in SAH livers is associated with increased Ig gene expression
+### The infiltration of B and plasma cells in SAH livers is associated with increased Ig gene expression

 Alcohol-derived leaky gut may promote translocation of gut bacterial products and Peyer’s patches IgA-secreting plasma cells to the liver (Moro-Sibilot et al., 2016).
 To determine if the migration of bacteria and/or bacterial products from the bowel to liver occurred in SAH, we performed IHC staining for the gram-negative bacterial (E. coli) product livers.
 Both LPS and LTA were in liver tissue from SAH patients cf. controls (Figure 7A), especially in the inflammatory areas.
 The increase of LPS levels in SAH liver tissues was confirmed by using Pierce Chromogenic Endotoxin Quant Kit (Figure 7B).
 IHC staining for CD20+ and CD138+ cells revealed that most of these cells were localized in the inflammatory areas of SAH livers, with none in HD livers (Figure 7C).
 These results suggest that increased gut bacterial antigens in the SAH liver are associated with increased B cells and plasma cells.